 What Is RV Insurance?

-RV insurance is designed to protect against theft, loss, or accidents related to your recreational vehicle (RV).
+RV insurance is designed to protect against theft, loss, or accidents related to your recreational vehicle.
 This type of insurance is similar to auto insurance—you’ll have liability limits and perhaps RV coverage—and similar to homeowners insurance in that policies typically also cover personal property, permanent attachments, and bodily harm.

-Different types of RV classes can also affect your policy premium.
+Different types of RV classes also can affect your policy premium.
 There are two main types of RVs: motorized and towable.
-Motorized vehicles are divided into Class A, B, and C, with Class A being the largest one, offering the most amenities and therefore most likely to have higher premiums.
+Motorized vehicles are divided into classes A, B, and C, with Class A being the largest one, offering the most amenities and therefore most likely to have higher premiums.
 Towable homes include travel trailers, teardrop trailers, fifth-wheel trailers, and pop-up campers.

 What Does RV Insurance Typically Include?

 Every RV insurance policy must have liability coverage while driving; you’ll need at least the minimum liability coverage for the state where your RV is registered.
 Other coverage options include comprehensive (protection from theft, windshield damage, vandalism, acts of nature, or impacts with animals) for the RV itself, personal belongings coverage, and medical payments.

 Depending on how much coverage you get, your premiums may change.
 For example, if your state requires 20/40/10 in liability coverage, you’ll need bodily insurance that will cover $20,000 per individual, $40,000 for each accident, and $40,000 for property damage, per accident.
 If you increase any of these amounts, your premiums will also go up.

 What Does RV Insurance Typically Exclude?

 RV insurance may not cover the vehicle that tows a trailer, so you’ll need to have a separate auto insurance policy.
 Plus, RV insurance isn’t necessarily required by law for towable homes, whereas motorized vehicles must have insurance.